ziwangdev/TheHeirsGame-Backend/README.md

 # TheHeirsGame-Backend
-Backend for a multi-player monopoly style game called The Heirs, developed using Express.js
+This is the backend for a multiplayer monopoly-style game called The Heirs, developed using Express.js.